kingoperating/v2/README.md

 Use `git clone` download and access packages.
 There are 3 different modules withing `kingscripts` - `afe`, `operations` and `analytics`.
 Each of these packages connect with different data products within the King ecosystem.

-To import these modules, first `git clone https://github.com/kingoperating/v2.git`
+To import these modules, first create a working directory and `git clone https://github.com/kingoperating/v2.git` into that working directory.
+Create a `kingoperating\data` sub folder to house all data, with subfolders of `afe` and `loe`

 Then, import the packages below: